ddc-java-13/capstone-proposal-wyldus/docs/index.md

 ## Summary

-The purpose of this app, is to narrow research by using gps and keywords to help locate existing locations of certain minerals, crystals, and fossils.
+The purpose of this app, is to narrow research by using gps and keywords to help locate known locations of certain minerals, crystals, and fossils.

 ## Intended users

 I am an avid explorer.

-I like to find treasure during my adventures.
-Finding a location with treasure is a lot harder than it seems.
-> As an explorer an app that helps with research of minerals would help with choosing a location.
+>Finding locations for certain minerals can help geologist look for other minerals attached to certain parent material. i.e., gold is found near quartz, as an explorer an app that helps with research of minerals would help with choosing a location.

 The rock hound; an amateur geologist collector of mineral specimens.
-Finding locations for certain minerals can help geologist look for other minerals attached to certain parent material. i.e., gold is found near quartz.

 >A "Rock hound" I know has spent a large amount of time looking for crystals, minerals, and fossils with no avail due to lack of interface on outdated websites.
-## Client component

 ### Functionality
 * The application will be able to search specific minerals through keywords.